Brink Productions: History

-In 2018, the also company toured The Aspirations of Daise Morrow to Canberra Theatre Centre, Merrigong Theatre, the 2018 Galway Festival and the Assembly Rooms at the 2018 Edinburgh Fringe.
+In 2018, the company toured The Aspirations of Daise Morrow to Canberra Theatre Centre, Merrigong Theatre, the 2018 Galway Festival and the Assembly Rooms at the 2018 Edinburgh Fringe.
 The Aspirations of Daise Morrow is Brink's adaptation of Patrick White's short story Down at the Dump, from The Burnt Ones.

-Brink has worked with a broad array of artists, including Benedict Andrews, Howard Barker, Paul Blackwell, Andrew Bovell, Kate Box, Geordie Brookman, Paul Capsis, Geoff Cobham, Robert Cousins, Cameron Goodall, Lenny Grigoryan, and Slava Grigoryan.
+Brink has worked with a broad array of other artists not mentioned above, including Roz Hervey, Benedict Andrews, Howard Barker, Paul Blackwell, Kate Box, Geordie Brookman, Paul Capsis, Lenny Grigoryan, and Slava Grigoryan.
+Its repertoire of work includes "epic narrative, re-imagined classics, music theatre, and children's theatre".

-Productions

-Brink's repertoire of work includes "epic narrative, re-imagined classics, music theatre and children's theatre".